 By Chadron Police Department

-Chadron, Nebraska — During the Labor Day holiday, including the end of summertime and the busy Labor Day weekend, the U.S. Department of Transportation’s National Highway Traffic Safety Administration (NHTSA) is working alongside the law enforcement community in Chadron, Nebraska to decrease impaired driving.
-From August 19 through September 5, the Chadron Police Department will be participating in the Drive Sober or Get Pulled Over enforcement period.
-In support of the law enforcement community’s dedication to protecting the lives of residents in their communities, you’ll see officers working together during this time to take drunk drivers off the roads.
-No matter how you plan to celebrate the end of the season this year, make sure you plan it safely.
+Chadron — From August 19 through September 5, the Chadron Police Department participated in the Drive Sober or Get Pulled Over enforcement effort.
+In support of the law enforcement community’s dedication to protecting the lives of residents in their communities, officers worked to take drunk drivers off the roads.

 According to the U.S. Department of Transportation’s National Highway Traffic Safety Administration (NHTSA), 11,654 people were killed in motor vehicle crashes in 2020 that involved an alcohol-impaired driver.
 On average, more than 10,000 people were killed each year from 2016 to 2020, and one person was killed in a drunk-driving crash every 45 minutes in 2020.
-This is why the Chadron Police Department is working together with NHTSA to remind drivers that drunk driving is not only illegal, it is a matter of life and death.
-As you head out to festivities during the end of summer and Labor Day weekend, remember: Drive Sober or Get Pulled Over.
+This is why the Chadron Police Department worked together with NHTSA during this enforcement period to remind drivers that drunk driving is not only illegal, it is a matter of life and death.
+The Chadron Police Department would like you to remember: Drive Sober or Get Pulled Over.

 The Chadron Police Department and NHTSA are reminding citizens of the many resources available to get them home safely.
 Drunk driving is not acceptable behavior, especially when there are so many safe alternatives to get you home safely.